Reliance Controls

-Reliance Automatic Lighting Company
+History

 Reliance Automatic Lighting Company was organized in Warren, Ohio, in 1909 before moving to Racine in 1911.
 It was owned and operated by Benjamin F. Flegel and manufactured automatic time switches (clock apparatus for turning lights on and off at prearranged times).
 The automatic switches were used for store signs and windows and apartment lights; utilizing two or three circuits.

+During the 1980s, Reliance shifted its focus from time switches to manual transfer switches for portable generators, which have since become its principal product line.